urbangrammarai/spatial_signatures/book/intro.md

 This is a Jupyter Book containing the code and documentation for WP 2 (Spatial Signatures) of Urban Grammar AI research project.

 The project is currently in progress and the content of this book is reflecting the work done to date.

+Note that Jupyter notebooks in this book and their sections are organised thematically, not sequentially.
+It may happen that some notebooks need to be processed in between the start and end of a single notebook.
+Always try to understand individual steps to avoid potential reproducibility issue.

 ## Urban Grammar AI research project